-COVID-19 information for employers
+COVID-19 and communicable disease information for employers

 What employers can do to keep workers safe

 The provincial health officer has issued a statement advising that beginning in Step 3 of the Restart plan, employers can transition away from posting a copy of a COVID-19 Safety Plan at their workplace towards communicable disease prevention.

 A communicable disease is an illness caused by an infectious agent or its toxic product that can be transmitted in a workplace from person to person.
 Examples of communicable diseases that may circulate in a workplace include COVID-19, norovirus, and seasonal influenza.

 See information and resources on communicable disease prevention.
 Many of our resources for communicable disease prevention are also available in other languages.

 We are committed to continuing to help you access services to support those with a work-related injury or disease.
 See our claims information for employers.